randomevents/mpv_scripts/autospeedwin/README.md

         it is switched.
 This can be used if you don't want to miss some of the video while your display is blank (my display is blank for ~5 seconds while switching modes).
+    autospeed-method="always"
+        Default: "always"
+        Set how often to check if framerate conforms to settings "always": (original behaviour) contstantly checks during playback "start": only does initial change at start

     Examples:
         Setting the options at the command line: